separator image

 • Digital mirrorless cameras

-From the list above you can see a couple are gimmicky or limited.
-360 and 3D cameras have restricted usage.
-Polaroids are fun for parties and taking instant snaps but unless you have a project that requires this then they are just for fun.
+From the list above, you can see that a couple are gimmicky or limited.
+360 and 3D cameras serve specialized purposes, particularly in virtual reality, immersive content creation, and real estate, but may not be necessary for everyday photography.
+Polaroids are fun for parties and taking instant snaps, but unless you have a project that requires this, then they are just for fun.
 Video or digital cine-cameras are mostly for recording movies.
 This leads us to the rest of the choices.

 Choice #1